scrime-u-bordeaux/libMidifilePerformer/README.md

-# Midifile Performer lib
+# libMidifilePerformer

-### C++ implementation of Bernard P. Serpette's Midifile Performer formalism
+### C++ version of Bernard P. Serpette's MidifilePerformer core functionalities

-Warning : this is a very rough work in progress.
+Warning : this is a very rough work in progress, only targeting web environments through Emscripten at the moment.

-It is only targeting web environments through Emscripten at the moment.
+The library doesn't deal directly with MIDI files, it must be fed with NOTE events only, which should be obtained by parsing MIDI files and have their time stamps adjusted after other MIDI event types (e.g. MIDI CC events) have been discarded.

-Requirements :
+#### Requirements

 * Building :
     * cmake